Skip to main content

 • Think of headings like levels in an outline.
 You wouldn't have an 'A' section followed by a 'C' section with no 'B' section between them.
 Use headings to logically organize your content.

 • Heading styles are set according to UC San Diego brand guidelines and already coded into the system.
-You don't need to modify them by bolding or change the size.
+You don't need to modify them by bolding or changing the size.

 • Headings should use Title Case.
 See the UC San Diego Editorial Style Guide.